 Despite the somewhat young workforce, Colombian developers scored 66% on HackerRank assessments, making the country a great place to find junior developers.
 This also allowed the Colombian tech community to join the top 50 nations for software development outsourcing.

-Colombia is the 3rd largest supplier of IT services among Latin American countries.
-The market value of the country's tech industry has grown 38% since 2016, and it is now estimated at nearly 2.4B.
-To foster continued growth, the government is investing $6.5B into its science, technology, and innovation sectors.
+Colombia is the 5th largest supplier of IT services among Latin American countries.
+In 2021, the software and information technology industry recorded exports worth 218.8M, which is 33% more than in 2020.
+To foster further growth, the government is investing $6.5B into its science, technology, and innovation sectors.

-Colombia is aiming to bring the number of programmers and developers to 100K people over the next few years.
-This is a pretty realistic plan, as the country already has 65K+ tech specialists.
-The majority of these individuals live in the area’s hottest cities for tech talent: Bogotá, Medellín, and Cali.
+Colombia is aiming to bring the number of programmers and developers up to 100K people over the next few years.
+This is a pretty realistic plan, as the country already has 65K+ software engineering specialists.
+The majority of tech pros live in the area’s hottest cities for IT talent: Bogotá, Medellín, and Cali.

-The country is constantly increasing its spending on education, which currently accounts for 4.5% of GDP.
+The country is constantly increasing its spending on education, which currently accounts for 4.93% of GDP.
 Thanks to government strategy Colombia has doubled its number of tech graduates in the past decade.
-Last year 13K newly-minted IT and engineering alumni joined the labor market.
+Currently, over 13K newly-minted IT and engineering alumni are joining the labor market every year.

 Key Facts about Outsourcing to Egypt

-The competition in the offshore outsourcing industry is constantly increasing.
+The competition in the offshore outsourcing industry is extensive and fast-paced.
 As global leaders, China and India, age and their IT service sectors mature, tech companies started to look for alternatives.
-Many Western firms have turned to North Africa, due to the fact that this region has a growing young population, tech-savvy workforce, and time-zone compatibility with Europe, making it a perfect spot for nearshore outsourcing.
+Many Western firms have turned to North Africa, since this region has a growing young population, tech-savvy workforce, and time-zone compatibility with Europe, making it a perfect spot for nearshore outsourcing.

-Egypt’s astounding achievements on the global tech scene spring from the high-quality resources.
-The country today has about 150K employees working in the IT outsourcing sector.
+Egypt’s astounding achievements on the global tech scene spring from its high-quality resources.
+The country today has about 125K employees working in the IT outsourcing sector.
 Moreover, the Egyptian government has launched a new initiative called “Our Future is Digital”.
 It aims to engage 100K young people, and help them develop their ICT skills in areas like digital marketing, data management, computational thinking, and graphic design.

 Hire World-Class Programmers with Grid Dynamics